sorbet/sorbet/website/docs/abstract.md

 Sorbet supports abstract classes, abstract methods, and interfaces.
 Abstract methods ensure that a particular method gets implemented anywhere the class or module is inherited, included, or extended.
+An abstract class or module is one that contains one or more abstract methods.
+An interface is a class or module that must have only abstract methods.

 Keep in mind: